-It’s now easy to boost relevance by offering product, service and resource recommendations that aligned with the interests your contacts have shared.
+Nowadays, it’s easy for businesses to boost relevance by offering product, service and resource recommendations that aligned with the interests their contacts have shared.

 These interests could be both explicitly (via forms and preference centres) and implicitly (via their behaviour); they all contribute to relevance at the end of the day.

 Making content marketing work with product ratings